databricks/spark-training/strata_2013/index.md

 ./spark-ec2 -i <key_file> -k <name_of_key_pair> --copy --resume launch ampcamp

-Once you are able to successfully launch the cluster, continue to step 4.

 ## Using Windows
 You can use [PuTTY](http://www.putty.org/) to log into the cluster from Windows.